Skip to main content

 Edit page

-Building Container Images based on SLE BCI
+Building Container Images Based on SLE BCI

-FROM registry.suse.com/bci/node:16 as node-builder
+FROM registry.suse.com/bci/nodejs:latest as node-builder

 WORKDIR /app/